skishore/wave/README.md

-# WebGL2 Voxel Engine
+# WAVE: WebAssembly Voxel Engine

-Another experimental voxel engine.

-This engine is a rewrite of [noa-engine](https://github.com/fenomas/noa), with more features, better performance, and with a code style that I prefer, but with the same basic structure.
+This engine started out as a rewrite of [noa-engine](https://github.com/fenomas/noa).
+It is now implemented in WebAssembly for a significant speedup.
+It also has new features, including out-of-the-box support for:
+  - Rendering faraway terrain with a level-of-detail system
+  - Smooth, dynamic lighting based on cellular automata

 ## [Check out the demo!](https://www.skishore.me/voxels)